buccaneerai/note-window-consumer/performance/2023-04-20/SoreThroat/e.md

 ```

 #### INTRO
-Patient presents with a sore throat and swollen neck for five days, with worsening symptoms.
+Patient presents with a sore throat and swollen neck for five days, worsening over time.

 #### CC
 Sore throat and swollen neck

 #### HPI
-The patient started experiencing a sore throat five days ago, which has been getting worse.
-The neck is swollen, making it difficult to swallow.
-The patient has had a fever of 99 degrees.
-A few friends and family members were sick a couple of days ago, and the patient attended a birthday party where they drank from a friend's cup who was recovering from an illness.
-The patient went to urgent care and was treated for strep throat with amoxicillin.
-However, the throat has continued to worsen, and a rash has developed on the abdomen.
+The patient started experiencing a sore throat five days ago, which has been getting worse over time.
+They also have a swollen neck, making it difficult to swallow.
+The patient had a fever of 99 degrees and was around friends and family who had been sick at a birthday party.
+The patient was given amoxicillin after an urgent care visit, but their throat has continued to worsen, and they have developed a rash on their abdomen that appeared after starting the amoxicillin.
 The patient also experiences stomach pain on the left side.

 #### ROS
 - ent: [true] sore throat